HASH-0021/Sudoku-Solver-WebApp/README.md

 - Option to solve the sudoku normally and display the result in the grid.
 - Option to visualize the solving process of sudoku in the grid.
   - Options to adjust the speed of visualization.
+  - Option to show solution is available during visualization.
+This ends visualization.
 - Option to remove the solved part of the sudoku grid.
 - Option to clear the entire grid.
 - Option to populate the sudoku grid from a `.txt` file.
 - Option to view info about the app.
 - Current status of the sudoku grid is available.
 - **Dark mode** option is available to toggle between light theme and dark theme. *(Default is set to dark theme)*
+- Navigate the grid using 'Tab','Shift+Tab' & 'Arrow' keys.

 ## Code Insights
 - [`App`](src/containers/App.js) component is the root component.
 It renders contents of the webapp.